Chapter 1:

 "All of you, push hard today!
 Tomorrow, your biggest fear should be the sore of muscles from todays training, not your opponent!"

-As the silence raises, everyone starts to run around and making moves to warm up each joint, some of the movements might be similar to a dance.
-After that they dive into tabata quick intense session of exercises.
-Than as a finisher of a warm up, they proceed into "Warsaw" a series of short sprins while wearing the steel helmet, each stop followed by a series of 10 burpees.
+As the silence raises, everyone starts to run around and making moves to warm up each joint, some of the movements reminds the moves of a dance.
+After that they dive into tabata, quick intense session of exercises.
+Than as a finisher of a warm up, they proceed into "Warsaw" a series of short sprints while wearing the steel helmet, each stop followed by a series of 10 burpees.

 Warm-up is over, all of members gears up into their armor and begin the real drills of the training: Shield charges, two-on-ones, duels and finally the most important five-on-five skirmishes.
-Maks as usually hangs back slightly as his shorter than his teammates despite him being tall, he wields a mace and shield.
+Maks as usually stands in back-rigth position, as he's shorter than his teammates despite him being tall, he wields a mace and shield.
 His role is to observe and to flank at the perfect timing to knock down the opponents.
 A single glance is enough for him to read angles, gaps, timing.
 Some of them even calls him as the challenger to "French Ninja".

 He notices Jarek leaving his left side too exposed